zefhub/zef-docs/docs/image.md

 title: Image
 ---

-Images are first class citizens in the [[ZefDoc - Zef Value Types |Zef type system]].
+Images are first class citizens in the [Zef type system](zef-value-types).

 ### Loading an Image from File
 ```python